Holy Trinity Church, New Plymouth

-Holy Trinity Church (Anglican) in New Plymouth, New Zealand is one of the heritage buildings in the suburb of Fitzroy, New Plymouth, registered by Heritage New Zealand as a Category 1 Historic Place.
-This is one of the few remaining churches that had their foundations in the earliest period of European settlement.
+Holy Trinity Church is a heritage-listed Anglican building at 12 Henui Street, Fitzroy, New Plymouth, New Zealand.

+The church is one of the heritage buildings registered by Heritage New Zealand as a Category 1 Historic Place located in New Plymouth.
+It is one of the few remaining church buildings that had their foundations in the earliest period of European settlement.
 The current building replaced the original Anglican chapel, which was built in the 1840s, with the foundation stone laid by Bishop George Selwyn and designed by Frederick Thatcher, a London-trained architect, and one of the first settlers arriving in New Plymouth in 1843.

 The current building is the result of the incorporation of the original building into various expansions.
 Having been altered in 1872, the church was extended in 1888 by James Sanderson, and again in 1903 by Francis Messenger.
 It was renovated in 1927 (also by Messenger) and then again in the 1960s.

 History

 New Plymouth was chosen as the site for New Zealand’s second European colony, with settlers arriving from 1841 onwards.
 The beginnings of Christianity in the area came as a result of the need to provide the familiar spiritual and cultural institutions of home to the settlers, as well as missionary services to the Maori population.
 As the majority of colonists were members of the Church of England, the Church Mission Society was able to seek the appointment of a Bishop for New Zealand, tasked with setting up the Anglican constitution in the new Diocese of New Zealand.
 Initially, the diocese included the whole country as well as islands from Polynesia.

 In 1841 George Augustus Selwyn was appointed the Bishop of New Zealand.
 He arrived in New Zealand in 1842 and began his work.

 After visiting New Plymouth in October 1842, Bishop Selwyn begun to organize the construction of churches in this new parish.
 He appointed the reverend William Bolland as Deacon for the parish of New Plymouth, allocating an existing sandstone house at Te Henui as residence for him and his family.

 He also got in touch with Frederick Thatcher, a London-trained architect, associate of the Royal Institute of British Architects, who arrived in New Plymouth in 1843.
 He was a key figure in the development of New Zealand’s Gothic Revival vernacular churches.